2023 The Hundred season: Teams and venues

-Tournament structure
+Background

+Draft and Retention

-As with the previous iterations of this competition, eight city-based teams competed for the men's and women's titles over a month between 1 August and 27 August 2023.
+As in previous editions, eight city-based teams competed for both the men's and women's titles over a month, from 1 August to 27 August 2023.
+Teams were selected through the draft and retention system, which allowed franchises to retain key players from previous seasons while filling remaining slots through the draft.

+Salaries and Prize Money

+Salaries for male and female competitors were frozen at 2022 levels.
+Men earned between £30,000 and £125,000, while women earned between £7,500 and £31,250.

+The total prize fund was £600,000.
+Each winning team received £150,000, the runner-up £75,000, and the remaining amount was distributed among players as individual awards.

+Format
-The eight city-based teams competed over 64 matches in the group stage (32 men's, 32 women's).
-All of the men's and women's matches were held on the same day at the same grounds, with one ticket giving access to both contests.

-Each team played four matches at home and four matches away.
-This included one match against every other side in the competition and then a bonus match against their nearest regional rivals.
+The group stage consisted of 64 matches (32 men's and 32 women's), with all matches held on the same day at the same grounds, accessible with a single ticket.
+Each team played four matches at home and four away, facing every other team once, plus a bonus match against their nearest regional rival.

-After the league stage was completed the top three teams competed in the knockout stage to decide the ultimate champions.
-The second and third teams met in a semi-final at The Oval in London.
-The winner of the semi-final then meet the team that finished top of the league in the final at Lord's.
+After the league stage, the top three teams advanced to the knockout stage.
+The second- and third-placed teams played a semi-final at The Oval in London, with the winner progressing to meet the first-placed team in the final at Lord's.

-Squads
+Draft

 Women

 For the first time, in 2023, a women's draft was also implemented.
 This was the first time such a draft had ever taken place in any major women's UK sporting event.